psi4/psi4/doc/sphinxman/source/optking.rst

 .. code-block:: none

    set optking {
-     fixed_distance = ("
+     ranged_distance = ("
-       1  3 0.95
+       1  3 0.949 0.95
-       2  4 0.95
+       2  4 0.949 0.95
      ")
    }

-Note that the effect of the frozen and fixed keywords is independent of how the geometry of the molecule was input (whether Z-matrix or cartesian, etc.)..
+Note that the effect of the frozen and ranged keywords is independent of how the geometry of the molecule was input (whether Z-matrix or cartesian, etc.)..
+RANGED_DIHEDRAL

 * To scan the potential energy surface by optimizing at several fixed values of the dihedral angle of HOOH.